Drvar: Bosnian War

+In 1991, in the midst of ethnic tensions in the region and ensuing Bosnian War, the town's name was changed to Drvar.

 In September 1995, Drvar, as well as some other municipalities, was taken over by Croatian forces, and the Serb population fled.
 Many of them moved to Banja Luka.
 During this period, Drvar was nearly deserted.
 Leading up to 1995, Drvar was populated almost entirely by Bosnian Serbs.
 During the Bosnian War between 1992 and 1995, Drvar was controlled by what is now called the Republika Srpska.

 On 3 August 1995, the Croatian Armed Forces with the help of Bosnian Croats began shelling Drvar, from the mountain of Šator.
 Two Drvar citizens were killed and older men and women began to evacuate to Petrovac.
-One day later, the Croatian Government armed forces began "Operation Storm", called by European Union Special Envoy to the Former Yugoslavia Carl Bildt, "the most efficient ethnic cleansing we've seen in the Balkans", in the "Dalmatinska zagora" region of Croatia, and columns of hundreds of thousands of refugees in cars, on tractors, wagons and on foot began to pass through Drvar as they fled their homes in Croatia.
+One day later, the Croatian Government armed forces began "Operation Storm", called by European Union Special Envoy to the Former Yugoslavia Carl Bildt, "the most efficient ethnic cleansing we've seen in the Balkans".
+Columns of hundreds of thousands of refugees in cars, on tractors, wagons and on foot began to pass through Drvar as they fled their homes in Croatia.
 The shelling of the outlying areas of Drvar by the Croatian Government forces had reoccurred and continued for days.